 In their place battalions of English infantry engaged in home defence were quartered in the Richborough Camp.

 After World War 2 was over, the refugee camp and the "Q" port, were again turned over to light industry but this time with rather more success.
-Part of one of the companies (Pfizer Ltd.) occupied the 1st World War site of the Royal Engineers headquarters.
+Part of one of the companies (was Pfizer Ltd. now Discovery Park) occupies the 1st World War site of the Royal Engineers headquarters.

-In 2003, it was proposed by Derek Lord (sadly now deceased), a local journalist and ex Royal engineer, that the Royal Engineers be offered the Keys to the town of Sandwich and a plaque to commemorate their time at the port be placed at the site of their old headquarters.
+In 2003, it was proposed by the late Derek Lord, a local journalist and ex Royal engineer, that the Royal Engineers be offered the Keys to the town of Sandwich and a plaque to commemorate their time at the port be placed at the site of their old headquarters.

 On the Sunday morning a chapel recognizing the roles of the Royal Engineers, Sandwich and Ypres was dedicated in the croft at St. Peter's Church.